wbcolon/xPlay/README.md

 therefore can be performed each time on startup.
 The music view is updated after this initial scan is complete.
 The files (tracks) within "artist/album" will only be scanned on demand and cached, if an artist and corresponding album have been selected.
-The music library scan continues in the background in order to fill the "artist/ablum" file (tracks) cache.
+The music library scan continues in the background in order to fill the "artist/album" file (tracks) cache.
 The tracks itself will initially not be scanned or analyzed in order to retrieve any media tags.
 They will only be analyzed if necessary.
-Until then only the file names are of interest.
+Until then only the file names are of interest. xPlay does support remote access to BluOS player libraries.
+The Player itself has to be fully configured and the folder structure for its library has to match the artist/album/track structure.

 *Note:* The initial scan takes only a few seconds for my setup (Raspberry Pi 4 as Samba server).